Frequently Asked Questions

 To develop the strategic plan’s five priorities and the more than 50 associated activities, the university developed a number of sub-committees and working groups focused on data and assessment, mission and vision and also diversity, equity and inclusion.
 All planning and plan development were uniquely attentive to the University Senate resolution in support of planning for diversity, equity and inclusion (DEI), ultimately resulting in a single SDSU strategic plan in which DEI initiatives are embedded.
 The university’s strategic planning groups also held a series of campus events and discussion groups, accepted regular feedback from the campus and general community and reviewed historic performance data, benchmarking data and the university’s previous strategic plan and mission statement.

-The university’s strategic priorities will be developed over time and through university-wide conversations that will include students, faculty and staff.
-As the strategic planning process is launching in September 2019, no predefined goals are limiting the process.
+The university’s strategic priorities were developed over time and through university-wide conversations that will include students, faculty and staff.
 The strategic planning process and, ultimately the decision-making process, requires broad campus participation.

 As we work together to build a long-term plan and strategy for SDSU, the university is committed to ensuring that this process is open, transparent, interactive and inclusive for all members of our campus community.
 Please visit this site frequently for updated information throughout the process.
 Also, while a great number of ideas will be shared, not all ideas will be reflected in the final plan.
 While not all ideals will be strategic, many ideas are important and needed throughout this process.